-Sustainable and Resilient (STAR) Business Grant
+Sustainable and Resilient (STAR) Business Grant [OLD]

-Grand County Economic Development seeks to fund organizations, programs, and projects that shorten the gap between wages and the cost of living for local residents while addressing the need for an increasingly resilient and diverse economy.
-Grand County Economic Development pursues greater economic diversification in Grand County by supporting the existence and expansion of organizations that provide year-round, stable employment opportunities and are resistant to both economic shocks and seasonality.
+Grand County Economic Development sought to fund organizations, programs, and projects that shorten the gap between wages and the cost of living for local residents while addressing the need for an increasingly resilient and diverse economy.
+Grand County Economic Development pursued greater economic diversification in Grand County by supporting the existence and expansion of organizations that provide year-round, stable employment opportunities and are resistant to both economic shocks and seasonality.

 Economic Diversification - what's that?